10 Tips for SEO Press Releases

 1. Hook your readers.

-You need to interest readers right from the get-go.
+There’s a staggering amount of content out there.
+How do you write press releases that get attention?
+It would be best if you interested readers right from the get-go.
 You must craft an interesting, engaging hook and promise them a benefit.
 And your hook needs to be in the headline and opening paragraphs.

-For example: Your company is announcing a new line of refrigerators.
-And your press release reflects exactly that: “ColdCo Announces New Line of Refrigerators.”
+For example, Your company is announcing a new line of refrigerators.
+And your press release reflects precisely that: “ColdCo Announces New Line of Refrigerators.”
+Readers should be excited to hear news like this, right?

 Wrong.
 While readers may appreciate the directness of the headline, you’re missing out on the chance to offer them something more substantial.
 “Store Food for Years with the Cryogenic Capabilities of New Refrigerators from ColdCo.”